 - acute hepatitis

 - chronic liver disease

-A woman who has had five or more previous pregnancies is more susceptible to abnormally quick labor and accompanying excessive blood loss during future labors.
+If you’ve had five or more previous pregnancies, you’re more susceptible to abnormally quick labor and accompanying excessive blood loss during future labors.

-If a woman has had complications in a previous pregnancy, she may be more likely to have the same complication in subsequent pregnancies.
+If you’ve had complications in a previous pregnancy, you may be more likely to have the same complication in subsequent pregnancies.
 Examples include things like a prior preterm delivery, a prior stillbirth, or prior incidence of genetic or chromosomal problems.

 While every pregnancy has risks, some factors such as age, weight, and preexisting medical conditions can lead to an increased risk of complications.

 If you fall into any of these groups, you should be sure to speak to your doctor about it.
 That way, you can get the prenatal care and assistance that you need while reducing any risks.